Dominik-Meier/Lanport_intranet_backend/readme.md

 - mode -> `dev` or `prod`

 <h2>Deployment</h2>
-Is done by nginx with reverse proxy
+- See for background process`https://www.dev2qa.com/how-to-run-node-js-server-in-background/ `
-See corresponding documentations
+- Is done by nginx with reverse proxy, See corresponding documentations